lgoodridge/django-uniauth/README.md

 This backend's `authenticate` method accepts an email and password as keyword arguments, and checks the password against all users with that email linked to their account.
 If an `email` is not explicitly provided, a few other common field names (such as `email_address` and `username`) are checked and used if found.

 **Note:** Since the default Django admin page uses same Authentication Backends as the rest of the site, replacing the default `ModelBackend` with this one will result in usernames no longer being recognized on the admin login screen.
-You will need to log in with a superuser's email address and password, or use the below `UsernameOrLinkedEmailBackend` isnstead.
+You will need to log in with a superuser's email address and password, or use the below `UsernameOrLinkedEmailBackend` instead.

 ### UsernameOrLinkedEmailBackend: